 - To be your boss?

-Assessing where you live, and the location for your doggy daycare is a must-do in your initial planning.
-If you are in an urban setting, begin vetting places that are close to the business hubs of your community.
-Choosing an easily accessible location to those that spend long hours at the office may be just what you need to keep your company thriving.
+Assessing where you live, and the location of your doggy daycare is a must-do in your initial planning.
+If you are in an urban setting, begin vetting places close to your community’s business hubs.
+Choosing an easily accessible location for those that spend long hours at the office may be just what you need to keep your company thriving.

-If you live in remote or rural space, your clients may have dogs used to having more room to run.
-Investing in a large, open area that allows the dogs to run themselves ragged could be an appeal for some pet owners.
-I
+If you live in a remote or rural space, your clients may have dogs used to having more room to run.
+Investing in a large, open area that allows the dogs to run themselves ragged could appeal to some pet owners.

-t may also be a good idea to invest in a dedicated space for dogs to stay and enjoy other activities and amenities, such as a barn designed as a dog kennel — this may also provide a safe space for dogs that are prone to anxiety.
+It may also be a good idea to invest in a dedicated space for dogs to stay and enjoy other activities and amenities, such as a barn designed as a dog kennel — this may also provide a safe space for dogs prone to anxiety.

-Some dogs may act aggressively, and it’s important to consider this to protect yourself, your clients and the other dogs.
+Some dogs may act aggressively, and it’s essential to consider this to protect yourself, your clients, and the other dogs.
 For instance, the likelihood of boarding an aggressive dog is high and could provide you with some different liability issues.
-You want to make sure that your policy will cover medical care of your staff in the event of a dog bite or cover the cost of legal fees if you are sued because the aggressive dog attacked another client’s pet.
+You want to make sure that your policy will cover the medical care of your staff in the event of a dog bite or cover the cost of legal fees if you are sued because the aggressive dog attacked another client’s pet.

 Consider how you are going to spread the word about your services.
 Will you hire a marketer to do the work for you?
 Perhaps you have an extensive social media following that you could use to help spread the word about your new doggy daycare business.
-Be wary about depending too much on loved ones and friends to help in this effort, as they can quickly be burnt out by seeing your advertisements repeatedly in their social media feeds.
+Be wary about depending too much on loved ones and friends to help in this effort, as they can quickly burn out after seeing your advertisements repeatedly in their social media feeds.